Ben-Woolley/java-for-beginners-docs/md/course_outline.md

 **It is highly recommended that you go through the slides before the session.**

-The reading list is optional but recommended.
+The reading list is **optional but recommended**.
 They include alternative explanations for concepts, and additional examples.

 ## Useful Resources
 These resources are particularly good and will be recommended throughout the course.